loyanie/loyanie.github.io/_pages/cv.md

 Education
 ======
-* MS. in Information Communication Science and Engineering, Nelson Mandela African Institution of Science and Technology, 2021
+* MS. in Information Communication Science and Engineering, Nelson Mandela African Institution of Science and Technology (NM-AIST), 2021
 * BSc. in Information Technology and Systems, Mzumbe University, 2017

 Research experience